rsyncOSX/RsyncUIdocs/content/post/UserConfiguration.md

 ### Log to file

-If None is switch off there is no log to file.
-If on there is either a minimum or full log to file.
+If None is switch `on` there is no log to file.
+If `off` there is either a minimum or full log to file.

-- either minimum (last 10 lines) or full logging of output from rsync, be carful not logging everything, the log file might be big
+- either Min (last 10 lines) or Ful logging of output from rsync, be carful not logging everything, the log file might be big
-- the log file can be inspected by open the output
+- the log file can be inspected by `⌘L` shortcut or bu the File menu
 - the log file is stored at `$HOME/.rsyncosx/macserial/rsynclog.txt`

 ### Level log

-If Detailed is on there is a separate log for each run.
-If off only date for last run is saved on the configuration.
+If Detailed is `on` there is a separate log for each run.
+If `off` only date for last run is saved on the configuration.

 ### Mark days

-- in Synchronize view tasks older than number of days are marked red
+Tasks with older execute date than number of days are marked red.

 ### Monitor connection